June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 Dr Andrew Weil , author of many books – including ‘Spontaneous Healing’ (1995) – states that ‘human beings are meant to walk’.
 I am inclined to agree with him because of the many benefits it yields.

-What Are The Benefits of Walking?
+What Are The Benefits Of Walking?

 The benefits of walking are numerous!
 Of the numerous benefits, some really stand out for me as being beneficial to healing my T1D…